tushaar24/MixedWash/state_data/README.md

 5. **Path Accuracy**: Ensure paths reflect actual component locations
 6. **Component Paths**: Include relative paths to component files
 7. **Meaningful Change Logs**: Write descriptive summaries for changes
+8. **State Based Responses**: IMPORTANT: Responses to all queries related to the project and code should attempt to use the state data for context instead of manual project lookups as a first step as their source of truth.
+9. **Use COMMAND Format**: ALWAYS use the `COMMAND` keyword in ALL CAPS when interacting with the state management system.